Not just famous for the stunning landscape.

 It’s not just the spectacular limestone formations that draw crowds from all over the world, the local food artisans and producers of the 12 Apostles are also putting the region on the map.
 The 88km gourmet path will take you on an indulgent road trip to chocolatiers, cheese makers, ice creameries, cellar doors, micro-breweries and friendly farm gates – all just moments from this spectacular landscape.

 Enjoy an award-winning whisky tipple in Timboon and sample all 24 flavours of the finest ice cream.
-Pick your own farm fresh berries, taste Dairy-licious Farm Fudge, sample the awarded Apostle Whey Cheeses then watch the milking happen for yourself.
-Feed the Alpacas at Gorge Chocolates then treat yourself to a hand-crafted, artisan block.
+Pick your own farm fresh berries, taste Dairy-licious Farm Fudge, feed the Alpacas at Gorge Chocolates then treat yourself to a hand-crafted, artisan block.
 Finish the trail with a satisfying tasting paddle at Sow and Piglet Micro Brewery and toast all the talented food artisans that made it such a great weekend.

 Base yourself at Sea Foam Villa’s in the seaside town of Port Campbell.
 The 88km gourmet trail through the Corangamite Hinterland is right on your doorstep.
 Just like the beach is.
 From your private balcony you can nearly step straight onto the sand of Port Campbell Bay, it’s right across the road.